chadsr/waybar-crypto/README.md

   - **change7d:** Displays the price change over the past week.
   - **change30d:** Displays the price change over the past month.
   - **volume24h:** Displays the volume in your chosen currency, over the past 24 hours.
-- **api_key:** CoinmarketCap API key obtained from their [new api](https://coinmarketcap.com/api/) (The public API is discontinuing :'()
+- **api_key:** CoinmarketCap API key obtained from their [API Dashboard](https://coinmarketcap.com/api).

-_Alternatively, the CoinMarketCap API key can be set through the environment variable `COINMARKETCAP_API_KEY`, if you do not wish to save it to the `config.ini` configuration file._
+*Alternatively, the CoinMarketCap API key can be set through the environment variable `COINMARKETCAP_API_KEY`, if you do not wish to save it to the `config.ini` configuration file.*

-#### Adding cryptocurrencies:
+### Adding Cryptocurrencies

-For each cryptocurrency you wish to display, add a section as shown in the example above, where the section name is the **short** cryptocurrency name.
+For each cryptocurrency you wish to display, add a section as shown in the example above, where the section name is the **short** cryptocurrency name as found on [CoinMarketCap](https://coinmarketcap.com/).

 Valid options: